NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 ## Disclaimer

-Parts of this artwork are created by using AI.
+This artwork is partly created by using AI.
 I wanted to be as open and transparent as possible so that everyone can see which part belongs to the machine and which part belongs to me, the human.
-That's why I wrote down the following background story and recorded a video of me using AI to generate parts of the code, called "foundation".
+That's why I wrote down the following background story and also recorded a video of me using AI to generate the foundation of the generative token.

 ## From idea to foundation